Thank you for your interest in College Futures Foundation. We have no open positions at this time.

 The Foundation also funds cross-cutting, supporting activities, including: 1) statewide outreach, policy and communications activities that highlight issues and share results emerging from our three areas of work; and 2) technology platforms and tools that enable financial aid and college-knowledge information to be more accessible to low-income students.
 Through all of its work, the Foundation is committed to thoughtful, strategic grantmaking, informed by data-driven assessments of our impact and outcomes.

-With an endowment of over $425 million, the Foundation expects to award grants of approximately $17 million in 2014.
+With an endowment of over $490 million, the Foundation award grants of approximately $20 million annually.